javapathfinder/jpf-core/README.md

 ## Documentation

-There is a constant effort to update and add JPF documentation on wiki.
+There is a constant effort to update and add JPF documentation on the wiki.
 If you would like to contribute in that, please, contact us at java-pathfinder@googlegroups.com.